wadvanced/aurora_ctx/guides/functions.md

 ## Pagination Functions

 Functions to navigate through large datasets efficiently.
-See `Aurora.Ctx.Pagination` module for the pagination implementation details.
+See `Aurora.Ctx.Pagination` module for the pagination documentation details.

 ```elixir
 to_products_page(pagination, page)     # Returns %Pagination{} for specific page